ac-music-extension-j/ac-music-extension-j/readme.md

 ## Help & Support
 *The J variant of Animal Crossing Music is not official.* Please do not go to the Discord server for assistance with the extension! **If you need any help with this extension, make an issue here on GitHub or DM me on Discord!**

-Although, feel free to jump into the project's [Discord server](https://discord.gg/4FMrEF8) anyway - it's not a very active server at the moment (today is April 23rd, 2023), but it's a nice little community.
+Although, feel free to jump into the project's [Discord server](https://discord.gg/4FMrEF8) anyway - it's not a very active server, but it's a nice little community.
 (And, of course, you can find me there.)

 ## Contribute
 Contributions to the project are **greatly** appreciated!
 Here is how you can help to make this project even better: